The Cardinal is not what we thought they were. Or what we thought it was. Or whatever might be grammatically correct on a SAT test.

 Uh, no. It shouldn't have been.
 But it was.

 And the strangely unexpected mind-drifting began early, on Stanford's third offensive series.
 With the game still scoreless.
 Cardinal quarterback Andrew Luck dropped back and made an inexplicably careless decision.
-Maybe his worst of the
+Maybe his worst of the season.

 With his original downfield target covered, Luck waited too long to throw a sideline pass toward receiver Coby Fleener.
 Oregon linebacker Dewitt Stuckey was waiting and slid underneath to pick off the ball and return it to the Stanford 20-yard line.